 Q: What will happen to the old toilet block?

-A: As stated above it will be converted into a storage facility for both FoSP and DMBC.
+A: As stated above it will be converted into a Changing Place facility a well a storage facility for both FoSP and DMBC.
 It will also mean that a boat can be kept on site for the angling club to carry out maintenance on the lake.
 It is hoped that the fabric of the building will be adapted to compliment the new build cafe.

 Q: Is the tax payer or council paying for all this?